 - Let dry in the hottest place you can find, it can take a while.

 - While that is drying color your toilet paper rolls with crayons.

 - Next cut a small square out of a grocery bag or other scrap paper and color it.

 - Cut it into 2 triangles for wings.

 - Tape them into the bottom of the toilet paper rolls , layer them for effect.

 - When the bottle is dry, it’s time to warm up the hot glue gun.
 I burn my self every time I use it so please make sure your child is not within touching distance.

-- Glue the glitter packet on the paper.
+- Glue the rolls on the back.

-- Glue the foil windows on
+- Glue the bottle caps on the front.

 we’re going to the moon,